Dissertation Formatting Guidelines

 The following is one way in which to order headings and to type them.
 Students following APA style may use the format in the APA Style Guide, however, the format below is preferred for NYU Steinhardt dissertations.

-See the sample page 1 in the next section for an example of heading placement.
+See the sample page one in the below section for an example of heading placement.

 Be sure that no heading appears at the bottom of a page without at least two lines of text beneath it.
 The Table of Contents will contain all Level 1 and Level 2 headings exactly as they appear in the text.
 It is not necessary to include Level 3 or lower-level headings in the Table of Contents, but you may if it provides the reader with more useful information.